-We have gone - together with Social Partners - through an efficient decision making and implementation process for the new pension arrangement.

-- We will execute a DC plan without unrewarded complexities. - We strive for excellent quality in our services, supported by excellent expertise from external and internal resources. - We want to continue the good relationship with the sponsoring company and the trust the members have in MPF. - At all times the Pension Board will consider the interests of all stakeholders to the plans in a balanced way.
+- We will go together with Social Partners through an efficient decision making and implementation process for the new pension system, that will led to a balanced transition at or above the desired target funded status. - We will execute a DC plan without unrewarded complexities. - We strive for excellent quality in our services, supported by excellent expertise from outside and inside. - We want to continue the good relationship with the sponsoring company and the trust the members have in MPF. - At all times the Pension Board will consider the interests of all stakeholders to the plans in a balanced way.